Last Updated on April 28, 2021 by Travels with Kids

 Goanna Cafe has an outdoor play area, and that makes it a winner in our book.
 It comes recommended by locals as a great family-friendly place to eat around Yallingup.
 The Goanna Cafe is open for breakfast and lunch.

 Last, but not least, is the fantastically kid-friendly Cheeky Monkey Brewery.

 Friendly Winter Activities In Yallingup

 It is no secret that the summer holidays are busy around the entire Margaret River region as Perth folk head south for a little cooler weather.
 We’ve often taken long weekends down to Yallingup, Dunsborough, and nearby Busselton during the winter.
 There are still plenty of things to do in Yallingup when it’s raining.

-Many of the accommodation places offer pay 3, stay 4 type deals.
+Many of the accommodation places offer to pay 3, stay 4 type deals.
 The walk trails are empty.
 The beaches are windswept and brooding coast makes for some stunning pictures.

 Many Yallingup accommodation places have cozy warm fires.
 If the weather is particularly inclement, take the chance to enjoy some truly family bonding.
 Grab some cards or a board game and cozy up by the fire.

-Winter is definitely our go-to time for a visit to the Yallingup, Dunsborough and the Busselton area.
-If you like to have an indoor swimming pool like we do, take a look at our list of recommended indoor pools (these are tried and tested because our kids love to swim)!
+Winter is definitely our go-to time for a visit to the Yallingup, Dunsborough, and the Busselton area.
+If you like to have an indoor swimming pool as we do, take a look at our list of recommended indoor pools (these are tried and tested because our kids love to swim)!

 If your kids aren’t too noisy, then consider a stay in these heritage rooms.
 The property is set on a gorgeous 35-acres and a close drive to Canal Rocks and the Yallingup Maze.
 Check here for current prices to stay at the Caves House Hotel.

 Wildwood Valley is for the wild ones.
 They are self-catering and fully furnished.
-They allow you the space and privacy you need for a country getaway.
+They allow you space and privacy you need for a country getaway.
 Check here for current prices to stay at Wildwood Valley.

 This is a traditional caravan park right on Yallingup beach.